 The vegetables should be washed before feeding them.
 They want to eat pesticides as much as you do.
 When you prepare their food try to get them a mix of different vegetables so they have a variety to eat.
 By giving them a variety it should encourage them to eat several different foods getting them the nutrients they need for a healthy diet.

 Small amounts of fruits can also be fed to them twice a week but not more.
 A diet consisting of large amounts of fruits can give them diarrhea.
 The fruits we recommend are melons, papaya and banana.

 Smaller Iguanas should be fed chopped vegetables and fruits.
 Iguanas do not chew their food, they swallow it whole.
 To prevent choking or digestive issues in young Iguanas, finely chop the fruits and vegetables before feeding them.
-This will allow them to swallow their food without difficulty.
+Giving them chopped foods will allow them to swallow their food without difficulty.

 Young Iguanas need to be fed daily while adult Green Iguanas can be fed every other day.

 Calcium and vitamin supplementation should be added to their food regularly.
 For younger Iguanas the supplementation should be added in small amounts to their food each day while adults should be given supplements every other day.

 Green Iguanas are herbivores and should only be fed veggies and fruits.
 Insects are high in protein and can cause kidney diseases if they eat them.
 Dog food and trout chow should also not be given to them because these are also high in protein.
 A vegetable and fruit diet with regular mineral supplementation is the best food for them.